The Real Problem With Seeing Your Own Mental Health Issue On TV

-I was sitting in a cinema at Sundance when I saw it: The Skinny.
-Refinery29's dark comedy about bulimia.
+I was sitting in a theater at Sundance when I saw it: The Skinny.
+A dark comedy about bulimia.

 ....And I lost my goddamn mind.